ariakh55/dotfiles/README.md

 # dotfiles

-Personal dotfiles for linux user **Sulfur Sashimi** This repo is inspired by [this](https://www.atlassian.com/git/tutorials/dotfiles)tutorial @atlassian!
+Personal dotfiles for linux user **Sulfur Sashimi** This repo is inspired by [this](https://www.atlassian.com/git/tutorials/dotfiles) tutorial @atlassian!

 ## Prerequisite
 Before using this dots there are simple things you need to do Install these package using whatever package manager on your favorite distro
 - tmux
-- fish shel
+- fish shell
 - htop
 - neofetch
 - neovim